 Breaking down complex, multi-tiered issues and coming up with real-world solutions isn’t always easy.
-It requires excellent analytical thinking skills.
+It requires excellent analytical and logical thinking skills.
 Here are two examples of analytical thinking skills that managers can deploy:

 Workplace innovation is directly tied to success.
 Companies that rank as the most innovative globally are household names (such as Apple, Google, Microsoft, and Tesla).
-Innovation leads to progress, and progress is what helps companies succeed, and eventually becoming those household names.
+Innovation leads to progress, which helps companies succeed, eventually leading them to become those household names.
 Leaders should use innovative skills to develop new solutions, redesign processes, and create a more productive environment.